Verge garden pilot program

-The pilot program will provide important information that will help us finalise the verge garden guidelines.
+The pilot program provided important information that will help us finalise the verge garden guidelines.
 These guidelines will detail clear advice for people that want to create a verge garden on their nature strip in the future.

 If you have any questions, please contact Courtney Fink-Downes on: